de86/personal-site/src/pages/clean-code-meaningful-names/index.md

 }
 ```

-Although this is something of a contrived example (though you may want to do something like this if using redux or dont want any side-effects from your function) You can immediately see what the intention of that variable is.
+Although this is something of a contrived example (though you may want to do something like this if you are using redux or don't want any side-effects from your function) You can immediately see what the intention of that variable is.

 ## Use Search Friendly Names

 As mentioned earlier we should not use single letter variable names.
-As well as providing no meaning they are also impossible to search for using your IDE’s search function and when just scanning over the code yourself.
+As well as providing no meaning they are also impossible to search for using your IDE’s search function.
+They even difficult to pick out when simply scanning over code.

-A name like MAX_GAMES_TO_DISPLAY is much easier to search for and read than “m” or “g” or even a magic number like 20.
+A name like MAX\_GAMES\_TO\_DISPLAY is much easier to search for and read than “m” or “g” or even a magic number like 20.

 ## Avoid Mental Mapping

 Developers should never have to create a mental map of what variable is what. especially if a variable represents something that already has a name in the codebase.
 Using “g” when “games” is used everywhere else requires the reader to remember what g is.
 They may also question wether “g” actually is a game or not.
 This is another problem that comes along with single letter variable names.

-“The proffesional understands that clarity is king… and write code that others can understand”
+> “The proffesional understands that clarity is king… and write code that others can understand”
+> -- <cite>Robert C. Martin - Clean Code</cite>

 ## Class Names

-Classes, Objects should have noun or noun-phrases as names.
+Classes and objects should have noun or noun-phrases as names.
 Words like Account, Game, Customer accurately describe what the class or object is representing.
-Avoid using words like Data or Info in these names as these provid no extra meaning.
+Avoid using words like Data or Info in these names as these provide no extra meaning.
 What does GameData provide me that Game doesn’t already?

 ## Function and Method Names

 Functions and Methods should have verbs and verb-phrases as names.
 Names like getAccount, removeDisabledAccounts, groupAccountsByStatus, sortAccountsByBalance are clear and concise.
 You can clearly tell what a function does without needing to double check the code itself.
-Words like get, set, delete, add, group, sort etc are great prefixes to use for function names.
+Words like get, set, delete, add, group, sort etc. are great prefixes to use for function names.

 ## Variable Names

-Variables, like Classes, shoulde use noun or noun-phrases as names to clearly denote what a variable is.
+Variables, like classes, should use noun or noun-phrases as names to clearly denote what a variable is.
 Booleans should always begin with words like is, should, can so users can see instantly that it contains a boolean.
 Using these words also makes reading code more like reading english, especially when using if statements.

 ```typescript
 if (user.isLoggedIn) {